Torre Bissara: History

 Bissara Tower is a civic tower that overlooks Piazza dei Signori, alongside the famous Basilica Palladiana.
-With its 82 meters is one of the tallest buildings in Vicenza.
+At 82 meters high, it is one of the tallest buildings in Vicenza.

 The earliest records date back to 1174 when the tower was built at the behest of the family Bissari, next to their palazzo.
 Between 1211 and 1229 the municipality of Vicenza bought both the building (with the intention of turning it into the mayor's office) and the tower.
-Escaped the terrible earthquake of January 25, 1347, it was raised in the mid- fifteenth century to reach the present height.
-Inside were placed the relics of saints and the five bells.
-There were many interventions which, over the centuries, were done to maintain the stability and beauty of the tower.
+The tower was not damaged in the terrible earthquake of January 25, 1347.
+In the mid- fifteenth century the tower was raised to the present height.
+The relics of saints and five bells were placed inside.
+Over the centuries, many interventions were done to maintain the stability and beauty of the tower.

 The history of the city is described in its stones: on top there is a headless statue of the goddess Athena from the Roman era; almost at the top there is the marble bas-relief of the Lion of Saint Mark, symbol of the Serenissima; at the base is a triumphal arch with the war memoria.

 On 18 March 1945, the tower (along with the Palladian Basilica) was hit in an Anglo-American bombing raid.
 The top of the tower caught fire and the dome collapsed to the ground: the tower was severed.
 The bells also had fallen off, destroying the pavement of the square.
 Together with the Basilica, in the years after the tower was rebuilt, not without controversy concerning the form, in part different from the original.
 Not all of the bells were also relocated, nor the ball indicating the moon's phases (which was placed under the clock).